 The EOSHD C-LOG and Film Profiles Pack is now available and works in both video and stills mode – on all Canon DSLRs.

-Crafted using my Canon 1D C as a development camera, the EOSHD Film Profiles pack installs “Canon LOG” to cameras previously without it, plus a range of film simulation modes to DSLRs such as the 5D Mark IV, 5D Mark III, 1D X Mark II and T2i, etc.
+Crafted using my Canon 1D C as a development camera, the EOSHD Film Profiles pack installs “Canon LOG” on cameras previously without it, plus a range of film simulation modes.
+It is compatible with all Canon DSLRs such as the 5D Mark IV, 6D Mark II, EOS R, EOS M50, 5D Mark III, 1D X Mark II and Rebel series to name just a few.

 Introducing EOSHD C-LOG and Film Profiles Pack